21-Day Budget Itinerary for New Zealand

 Check in at your budget accommodation in Auckland and start exploring the city centre attractions, like the Sky Tower (more info on Viator and Klook), the Auckland Museum (on Viator and Klook) or the bushwalks in the Auckland Domain.
 It’s best to keep active if it’s still daylight to help with the jet lag.
 Check out more tips in 10 Simple Ways to Get Over Jet Lag.

-Budget Accommodation in Auckland
+Budget Accommodations in Auckland

 Check out some of our top recommendations in the 20 Best Budget Accommodations in Auckland City and the 30 Best Backpacker Hostels in Auckland.